spacer

 ascertain which formulations to use.
 “A kidney tonic may be

-best for one person,” she says, “while others might need their
+best for one person,” she says, “while others might need

 spleens nourished or their liver qi regulated.”